 \section{Abstract}

 This paper is devoted to the study of noncommutative maximal operators with rough kernels.
-More precisely, we prove the weak type $(1,1)$ boundedness for noncommutative maximal operator with a rough kernel.
-Then, via the noncommutative Marcinkiewicz type interpolation theorem, together with a trivial $(\infty,\infty)$ estimate, we obtain its $L_p$ boundedness for all $1<p<\infty$.
+More precisely, we prove the weak type $(1,1)$ boundedness for noncommutative maximal operators with rough kernels.
 The proof of weak type (1,1) estimate is based on the noncommutative Calder\'on-Zygmund decomposition.
-To deal with the rough kernel, we use the microlocal decomposition in the proofs of both bad and good functions.
+To deal with the rough kernel, we use the microlocal decomposition in the proofs of both the bad and good functions.